A Geolocation-Aware Multimodal Approach for Ecological Prediction: Results

 Fig.~\ref{fig:number_of_NN} illustrates how the number of nearest neighbours affects the accuracy metrics.
-Performance increases steadily up to $10$ NN, after which it stagnates or even drops for all models.
+Performance increases steadily up to $10$ NN, after which it stagnates or even drops for some models.
 Including distant neighbours yields no meaningful performance gain while increasing computational cost, arguing for a conservative approach to data integration.
-This behaviour is better understood when looking at the Suppl.
+This behaviour is becomes clearer when looking at the Suppl.
 Figs ~\ref{fig:mean_dist_to_knn2}-\ref{fig:similarity_vs_distance}, which illustrates the mean distance to NN, and the spatial autocorrelation between input observations, measured as the feature similarity as a function of distance.
-Higher similarity between features occurs up to a distance of $1'000$ m for visual embeddings, and 700 m for the text ones, on average, which is close to the average distance of the $10^{th}$ NN, which equals 880 m.
-This suggests that the spatial attention mechanism implicitly learns geospatial statistics and effectively uses them to weight input features.
+Higher similarity between features occurs up to a distance of $1,000~m$ for visual embeddings, and $700~m$ for the text ones, on average, which is close to the average distance of the $10^{th}$ NN, which equals $880~m$.
+This suggests that the spatial attention mechanism implicitly captures spatial dependencies and effectively uses them to weight input features.

 Fig.~\ref{fig:attention_dist} confirms this hypothesis and shows the attention for all visual and text tokens as a function of distance, in the test set.
-The attention score is computed as the logarithm of the maximum attention score across all transformer encoder layers for the best ``Text + Images'' model and plotted as distance bins of 100 m.
-Both modalities exhibit their highest attention values at short distances, which then monotonically decrease up to a distance of about $1'000$ m.
+The attention score is computed as the logarithm of the maximum attention score across all transformer encoder layers for the best ``Text + Images'' model and plotted as distance bins of $100~m$.
+Both modalities exhibit their highest attention values at short distances, which then monotonically decrease up to a distance of about $1,000~m$.
 The visual tokens exhibit, overall, a higher attention score compared to the text tokens.

+Overall, this supports a conservative yet clever integration of features, while leveraging a few NNs and a single image already achieves a notable gain in performance compared to methods involving a single modality, or without spatial context.